The online Comment window has expired

 • Default_avatar

-Lara Farhat over 2 years ago
+Lara Farhat almost 3 years ago

 Thank you for creating the ECAP.
 As an Oakland resident, I want to vocalize support for the efforts taking place to protect the environment and the livelihood of future generations.